deepanshu1420/PersonalPortfolio-React/README.md

 ---

 ## 📷 Screenshots / Demo
-Here are some previews of the portfolio to showcase its design and features:
+Here are some previews of my portfolio to showcase its design and features:

 ![Home Page](./screenshots/Homee.png)
 *Clean and modern landing page introducing me and my portfolio.*